Theme: “American Conservatism and the Quest for Community”

 New York Times columnist Ross Douthat observed that Nisbet’s work teaches us that “we cannot oppose the inexorable growth of state power by championing individualism alone,” but must also “oppose it by championing community.”
 One could also add: that we cannot oppose the spread of alienation, atomization, and purposelessness in our disintegrating society—or the complicated forces of globalism that often accelerate it—by appealing to a strengthened sense of nationalism alone.
 People do not find lasting meaning and belonging in ideological abstractions, which are remote from the actual texture of their lives.
 Restoring and multiplying the kinds of intermediate associations championed by Tocqueville and Nisbet has arguably become the most urgent project of American conservatism.
 The quest for community continues to be the best hope for restoring order, justice, and freedom.

-Join a new class of ISI Honors Scholars July 19–26, 2020, in Malibu, California, on the picturesque campus of Pepperdine University, as we explore the ways in which community defines the conservative intellectual project in 21st-century America.
+The new class of ISI Honors Scholars will explore the ways in which community defines the conservative intellectual project in 21st-century America.
 During a time in which newly energized forms of nationalism and populism seem to get all the attention, how can conservatives encourage the even more vital work of what Burke called the “little platoons” and “smaller patriotisms”?
 We will explore how conservative first principles should inform our approach to the problem of community in a world that stands desperately in need of them.